AnthonyMuncherz/grocery_store/README.md

 # Malaysian Grocery Store

 A vanilla PHP-based e-commerce system for a Malaysian grocery store, built with SQLite3 database.
+This version is styled with **Tailwind CSS**.

 ## Features